atulram/technicalPOCs/NodeReact/Concepts.md

                 {title} # another reactElement or JSX
                 {console.log("Hi")}
                 {HeaderComponent()} # We can call functional component
                 <HeaderComponent/> # renders the JSX returned from HeaderComponent, JSX understand component rendering so no need of {}

+                {<HeaderComponent/>} JSX treats this like above, it means we can put JSX inside {}, if we have multiple components to render we need to wrap it up in a parent div

                 <HeaderComponent></HeaderComponent>
                 <Title/>